-Analysts expect Pfizer’s (PFE) 2Q16 revenue to grow ~9.8% to ~$13.0 billion following an increase in the sales of the Prevnar family and the company’s new drugs Xalkori and Xeljanz, among others.
-This growth is likely to be offset by lower sales from its blockbuster drugs Celebrex, Zyvox, and Lyrica.
+Analysts expect growth of ~9.8% in Pfizer’s (PFE) 1Q16 revenues to $11.9 billion.
+This rise is expected due to a rise in the sale of the Prevnar family and its new drugs Xalkori and Xeljanz, among others, substantially offset by lower sales of blockbuster drugs such as Celebrex, Zyvox, and Lyrica.

-The Established Pharmaceuticals business is more mature and includes products that have lost their exclusivity through 2015 and are exposed to generic competition.
-This segment includes a few key products such as Celebrex and Zyvox, which are losing their revenues to the generic competition.
-This is negatively affecting overall revenues for the GEP segment.
+The Established Pharmaceuticals business is in a mature state.
+It includes products that have lost exclusivity and are exposed to generic competition.
+This segment includes key products such as Celebrex and Zyvox, which are losing their revenues to the generic competition and affecting the overall revenues for the GEP segment negatively.

-Pfizer’s revenues have declined year-over-year since 2012 due to loss of exclusivity of many key products in its portfolio.
-The company reported a 2% decline in 2015 revenues, a 3.8% decline in 2014 revenues, and a 5.6% decline in 2013 revenues following the expiration of patents for key products such as Viagra, Celebrex, Zyvox, Lyrica, and Lipitor.
-Revenues were also affected by the expiration of Pfizer’s Enbrel and Spiriva collaboration.
-For 2016, the company is expected to report growth of ~8% to ~$52.7 billion.
+Pfizer’s revenues have fallen year-over-year since 2012 due to loss the of exclusivity of many key products in its portfolio.
+The company reported a 2% fall in its 2015 revenue, a 3.8% fall in its 2014 revenue, and a 5.6% fall in its 2013 revenue following patent expirations for key products such as Viagra, Celebrex, Zyvox, Lyrica, and Lipitor.
+Revenues were also affected by the expiration of the Enbrel and Spiriva collaboration.